alexirpan/alexirpan.github.io/_posts/2019-08-15-four-years.markdown

 **Topic:** A post about the history of Dominion Online, and the many trials it's been through.
 This is the same post I mentioned in a [previous post.]({% post_url 2019-07-11-still-here %})

-**Why I want to Write It:** I've been part of the competitive Dominion community for many years, and as someone who lived through a lot of the drama, I'm realizing that the list of people who have both seen all the drama and want to document it is very, very short.
-It's pretty much me and no one else.
+**Why I Want to Write It:** I've been part of the competitive Dominion community for many years.
+The list of people who have both lived through all the drama and want to document it is very, very short.
+It's pretty much just me, as far as I know, so if I don't write it, no one will.

 **Estimated Time to Complete:** High.
-I know exactly what I want to say, the time comes from having to look up sources for everything, and the sheer length of what I want to write.
-The only reason this isn't "Very High" is because I have the first 1/3rd written already.
+I know exactly what I want to say, but there are a lot of sources to look up, and the sheer length of what I want to write is daunting.
+The only reason this isn't "Very high" is because I have the first 1/3rd written already.

 **Odds I Write This, Eventually:** 85%